AndiEcker/AcuSihotInterfaces/README.md

 The Sihot.PMS Package code can be specified as the value of the key-value attribute `SIHOT_PACK` within the `LU_CHAR` column of each meal plan/board.
 All Acumen meal plans are stored within the lookup classes `BOARDS` (for all bookings) and `MKT_BOARDS` (only for marketing bookings).

+### Thomas Cook Allotment mappings

+For to create tour operator bookings via the WEB interface you need to specify the internal number of the allotment contract.
+This internal allotment contract number is nowhere visible in the GUI of Sihot.PMS and has to be determined by Michael after the creation of the allotment in Sihot.

+Each hotel and tour operator has a individual internal allotment contract number.
+So for our two tour operators Thomas Cook Northern/Scandinavia and U.K. for the two initial hotels (1 and 4) we need to configure four numbers, which are currently specified within the database view `V_ACU_RES_DATA` in the expression of column `SIHOT_ALLOTMENT_NO`.

 ## System Synchronization